adriandeleon/stockPrice/README.md

     - `run.sh` → Linux, macOS, or WSL
 - **Automatic Java version check**: requires **JDK 25 or later**.
 - **Zero build tools**: no Maven or Gradle needed.
+- Send a stock symbol as a command line argument.

 Modify the `Main.java` code as you wish, delete/add any `JAR` files in the `libs/` directory, add more files to the `src/` directory: No need to change the run scripts in any way.